Exclusive: CIA carried out drone strike on port facility on Venezuelan coast

 The US has launched strikes destroying more than 30 boats in the Caribbean Sea and eastern Pacific Ocean in what it has described as a counter-narcotics campaign, and Trump has ordered a blockade of sanctioned oil tankers coming to and leaving Venezuela.
 Trump had also repeatedly threatened to carry out strikes inside Venezuela, but until the CIA attack earlier this month, the only known US strikes on Venezuelan targets were against the suspected drug trafficking boats in international waters.

 The CIA declined to comment.
-CNN has asked the White House and US Special Operations Command for comment.
+CNN has asked the White House, US Special Operations Command, and Venezuela’s Ministry of Communications and Ministry of Foreign Affairs for comment.

 Trump acknowledged in an interview on December 26 that the US had knocked out some type of “big facility where ships come from” as he talked about his administration’s campaign against Venezuela.
 Asked about it again on Monday, he said the US attacked “in the dock area where they load the boats up with drugs.”
 But he declined to comment when asked whether the attack was conducted by the military or the CIA.

-Note: This story has been updated with additional information from US Special Forces Command.